acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 ## The Development Process: 5 Sessions, 10 Days

-The entire development of TexCCChess is traceable through 5 Claude Code sessions spanning 10 days (Feb 13-23, 2026).
+The entire development of TeXCCChess is traceable through 5 Claude Code sessions spanning 10 days (Feb 13-23, 2026).
 It started with a single sentence: *"I want to implement a chess engine in LaTeX... and have the ability to play with this engine."* Here is what happened, session by session.

 ### Session 1: The Plan